-Where to File a Formal Complaint: A student, employee, parent of a minor, or an individual with legal authority on behalf of a student or employee who believes the student or employee has been discriminated against or harassed in violation of these policies and procedures may make a complaint orally or in writing directed to the RDO or designee.
+Where to File a Complaint: A student, employee, parent of a minor, or an individual with legal authority on behalf of a student or employee who believes the student or employee has been discriminated against or harassed in violation of this policies and procedures may make a complaint orally or in writing directed to the Vice Chancellor of HR or designee.
+Complaints may, but are not required to, use the form prescribed by the Chancellor Z of the California Community Colleges.
+These forms are available on the District website and at the California Community Colleges Chancellor's Office website.